web1992/read/activemq/activemq-chapter-04.md

 `tcp://localhost:61616`

-This is a typical hierarchical URI used in ActiveMQ, which translates to “create a TCP connection to the localhost on port 61616.”
+This is a typical hierarchical URI used in ActiveMQ, which translates to `create a TCP connection to the localhost on port 61616.`

 ## Transport connectors